-4 Attack Models
+4. Attack models

-Figure 3 shows our simple scenario of data collection and data publishing.
-With respect to the types of data holder's models, introduced in [15], we consider a trusted model.
+Fig. 3 shows our simple scenario of data collection and data publishing.
+With respect to the types of data holder's models, introduced in [12], we consider a trusted model.
 In the trusted data holder models, the data holder is trustworthy, and on the data holder's side, only simple anonymization techniques need to be applied, e.g., suppressing real identifiers.
 However, the data recipient, i.e., a process miner, is not trustworthy and may attempt to identify sensitive information about record owners, i.e., cases.
-Given a process instance $p = (c, \sigma, s) \in \mathcal{P}$, both σ and s are considered as sensitive person-specific information, and part of the trace σ can be exploited as the quasi-identifier to re-identify the owner of the process instance, i.e., c, and/or to learn the sensitive information which belongs to the data owner, i.e., σ and/or s.
+Given a process instance $p = (c, \sigma, s) \in \mathcal{P}$ , both $\sigma$ and s are considered as sensitive person-specific information, and part of the trace $\sigma$ can be exploited as the quasi-identifier to re-identify the owner of the process instance, i.e., c, and/or to learn the sensitive information which belongs to the data owner, i.e., $\sigma$ and/or s.

-In the following, we provide formal definitions and examples for the attack scenarios based on the main event attributes, i.e., activity, resource, and times-tamp.
+In the following, we provide formal definitions and examples for the attack scenarios based on the main event attributes, i.e., activity, resource, and timestamp.
 Note that the examples are based on the event log shown in Table 2.

-4.1 Activity-based Attacks
+4.1.
+Activity-based attacks